HmbleCreator/Open-Source-Licence-Wizard/README.md

 ## Future Scope

-Future Scope
+### Future Plans

 We have exciting plans for the future of the Open Source License Wizard:

 1. **Expanded License Database**: Incorporate more open-source licenses and keep the existing ones up-to-date.
-2. **Machine Learning Integration**: Implement a machine learning model to improve license recommendations based on historical user choices and project characteristics.
+2. **Machine Learning Enhancements**: Further improve license recommendations based on user feedback and project characteristics.
 3. **Internationalization**: Add support for multiple languages to make the wizard accessible to a global audience.
 4. **License Comparison Tool**: Develop a feature that allows users to compare different licenses side-by-side.
 5. **Project Analysis Integration**: Create functionality to analyze a user's project files and suggest licenses based on dependencies and code structure.